TouK/nussknacker/docs/scenarios_authoring/BasicNodes.md

 sidebar_position: 2
 ---

-# Basic Nodes
+# Basic Components

-Nodes work with a data stream.
+Nodes work with a data records.
 They can produce, fetch, send, collect data or organize data flow.
 Each node has at least two parameters: `Name` and `Description`.
 Name has to be unique in a scenario.
 Description is a narrative of your choice.

-Most of the nodes, with source and sink nodes being notable exceptions, have input and at least one output flow.
+Most of the nodes, with source and sink nodes being notable exceptions, have both input and at least one output flow.

 Sinks and filters can be disabled by selecting `Disable` checkbox.

+&nbsp;
 ## Variable

 A Variable component is used to declare a new variable; in the simplest form a variable declaration looks like in the example  below.
 As the event was read from the Kafka topic, the `#input` variable stores its content and  its value is assigned to a newly declared `myFirstVariable` variable.